BladeRavinger/Satisfactory-Discord-Hub/README.md

 Big thanks to https://github.com/SG1CSIfan for his help with this project, so much so we shared the work load 50/50

-This bot is a simplified version of a custom bot we are making for our community over at The Brewery https://discord.gg/Wa9yukZSmd we maintain 10+ Satisfactory servers aswell as many other game servers.
+This bot is a simplified version of a custom bot we are making for our community over at The Brewery https://discord.gg/Wa9yukZSmd we maintain 10+ Satisfactory servers as well as many other game servers.
 All hosted from privately owned hardware that's always evolving and free for everyone to play.